About the Tesla Model Y

 - Excellent efficiency and real-world range of 280-310 miles

-Photo by HRK Gallery on Pexels
+Photo by Chenxi Yan on Pexels

 Best & Worst Years